Super Bowl XXXII: Broadcasting

 This was the last time Channel 4 in the United Kingdom showed the Super Bowl – and their last NFL coverage until 2010 – after they had been showing the event since 1983 (Super Bowl XVII).
 Only Sky Sports showed it live until Channel 5 joined them in 2003 (Super Bowl XXXVII).
 It also marked the last Super Bowl until 2007 for CTV in Canada after airing the NFL and the event since Super Bowl XVI (the lead out program rights were held by new rightsholder Global); from 1999 to 2006 the Super Bowl aired on the Global Television Network.
 CTV had aired NFL football since 1970 and the Super Bowl since 1982 (Super Bowl XVI).
 It was also the final NFL game for GMA Network in the Philippines until the 2006 season; GMA had aired NFL football since 1986 and the Super Bowl since Super Bowl XXI in 1987.
 The Super Bowl was broadcast on ABC 5, also from 1999 until 2006.
 It was also the final Super Bowl in which the Televisa family of networks aired on its own in Mexico, also until 2007, being broadcast on Canal 5; Televisa had aired NFL football since 1970 and the Super Bowl since 1988 (at the time, the only other Super Bowl in San Diego).
 Azteca 13 likewise exclusively aired all Super Bowls from 1999 until 2006, except for 2004, including Super Bowl XXXVII which was the next Super Bowl to be played at Qualcomm Stadium.

 In Australia, Super Bowl was broadcast live on SBS.

 This game was later featured on NFL's Greatest Games as This One's for John.

 Entertainment

 Pregame ceremonies

 The pregame show, narrated by actor and comedian Phil Hartman (who was murdered four months later), celebrated the music and history of California.
 It featured performances by The 5th Dimension, Lee Greenwood, and The Beach Boys.
 Singer Jewel later sang the U.S. national anthem.
+She was accompanied by the color guard from Camp Pendleton and an Army-Navy honor guard consisting of members of the ROTCs of Kent State University and University of Akron.
+The 43rd Airlift Wing from Pope Field provided the flyover and missing man formation after the National Anthem.

 To honor the 10th anniversary of the Washington Redskins' win in Super Bowl XXII, the only other previous Super Bowl played in San Diego, the game's MVP, Doug Williams, and former head coach Joe Gibbs, participated during the coin toss ceremony.
 They were joined by the recently retired longtime college football head coach Eddie Robinson, who ran the Grambling State University Tigers football team from 1942 until 1997.